felixrunquist/leaderboard/README.md

 ## Deploy on Vercel

 The easiest way to deploy is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.
+This project also comes with built-in docker support, with all you need to deploy and run your project in a self-supported container.
+To build the image, run the command `make build`.
+You can then run it with the command `make start`.
+It will be available at [http://localhost:3000](http://localhost:3000).